morucci/repoxplorer/README.md

         groups: {}
 ```

 Group's membership can be defined via the **groups** key.
-A group must has
+A group must have
 been defined ([Define groups of authors](#define-groups-of-authors)) before use.
 Membership bounces can be defined via **begin-date** and **end-date** to declare
 a group's membership between given dates (%Y-%m-%d).